 This is the website of the Yallingup Rural Volunteer Bush Fire Brigade, headquartered 6.2k south of the Yallingup Post Office on Caves Road.
 The brigade covers an area of around 106 square kilometres.
 Its neighbours include the Yallingup Coastal, Dunsborough and Wilyabrup brigades.
-If you are interested in volunteering, please go to the New Members section of this website.
+If you are interested in volunteering as a fire fighter please go to the New Members section of this website.
+If you are not keen on fighting fires but want to help, we are looking for auxiliary volunteers.
+For more information click on New Auxiliaries.
 Without volunteers there is no brigade.
-The brigade is a not-for-profit organisation and any (well appreciated) contributions would be tax deductible.
+The brigade is a not-for-profit organisation and any contributions would be much appreciated.
 If interested, please go to the Contact Us page.

 The latest news about the brigade follows below:

 A grass and tree fire on Abbey Farm Road brought out the Yallingup Rural, Dunsborough and Wilyabrup brigades Tuesday morning.

 A quick response by the Light Tanker and the 1.4 stopped the fire from spreading out of the paddock into the Wills Domain vineyard and surrounding bush.
 A gusty, variable wind made the initial work more difficult by spreading the fire throughout the paddock and into trees.